serodriguez68/authz/README.md

 admin manually configures everything through the GUI.
 More information on how to do this on:
 [Programmatic Interaction with Authz](#programmatic-interaction-with-authz).

 Teams can also opt to use the GUI to manually configure everything.
-Authz uses its own permission system to authorize the access to the GUI, so the “first ever” admin needs to be granted permission to access the GUI by a developer through the console.
+Authz uses itself to authorize the access to the GUI, so the “first ever” admin needs to be granted permission to access the GUI by a developer through the console.
 Authz provides a the `rails authz:seed_admin` rake task to automatically seed everything needed to access the GUI (more information on the [Installation Section](#installation-and-initial-setup)).